joshuawisc/code-foo-9/pokeball-question/README.md

 # Pokeball Question

+I started learning three.js recently and decided to use that to visualize my answer.
+It can be found here: https://joshuawisc.github.io/pokemon/

+If you want to read the plain version, it is given below

+---

 According to [Bulbapedia][1] the size of a Pokeball switches between that of a baseball or a ping pong ball by pressing a button.
 My calculations will be under the assumption that the pokeballs are full sized.

 Diameter of Pokeball = 75*mm* [(From Wikipedia)][2]